 Projects

-The Center's eight projects examine different facets of human development across the lifespan on the basis of its guiding propositions.
+The Center's seven projects examine different facets of human development across the lifespan on the basis of its guiding propositions.

 Head: Markus Werkle-Bergner